Arkarachai/str-rna-mle/README.md

+# *STR-RNA-MLE*

-# *STR-RNA-MLE*, A program written in R that can compute the maximum likelihood estimate of the rates of RNA-DNA differences and reverse transcription errors (and associated expansion or contraction probabilities) from short tandem repeat profiles generated with RNA-seq.
+A program written in R that can compute the maximum likelihood estimate of the rates of RNA-DNA differences and reverse transcription errors (and associated expansion or contraction probabilities) from short tandem repeat profiles generated with RNA-seq.

 ## Overview